Bank holiday weekend weather: Heavy rain and flooding forecast

 Heavy rain is forecast in parts of the country on Friday night and Saturday morning.
 Photograph: Nick Bradshaw

 A status yellow rainfall warning is in place for parts of the country on Friday and Saturday morning.
-Met Éireann has issued the alert for counties Carlow, Kilkenny, Wexford, Wicklow, Cork and Waterford, which is in place until 6am tomorrow (Saturday).
+Met Éireann has issued the alert for counties Carlow, Kilkenny, Wexford, Wicklow, Cork and Waterford, which is in place until 6am on Saturday.

 The forecaster said there will be “pulses of heavy rain” on Friday and overnight and some spot flooding, with rainfall totals of between 25 to 30mm.
 Conditions will become drier and cooler from Saturday afternoon.